 Use the yarn tail from the center of the circle to sew on a button and weave in all ends.

-Here are some examples of different types of buttons used.
+Below you can find some examples of different types of buttons used.
 As you can see you can achieve very different effects by using various kinds of buttons!